Table of Contents

 - Executives and senior professionals: You need networking insights, LinkedIn growth tools, and personal branding support.

 Each group benefits from AI differently.
 Students often lack professional templates and experience.
 Mid-career professionals face competition from peers with similar qualifications.
 Executives need tools that elevate their presence rather than flood recruiters with generic applications.
+Once interviews start rolling in, pair this guide with our picks for AI tools for project management to keep your applications, deadlines, and follow-ups organised in one place.

 The AI Job Hunt Workflow